-Only upon notifying the UCI Commissaire or Race Director, a racer may replace a frame, fork or wheel during the race.
+Only upon notifying & being given permission by, a member of "Race Control" i.e. the UCI chief Commissaire, or Race Director (LOC & or WBD) can a racer replace a frame, fork or wheel during the race.

 A three-minute penalty will be awarded to every racer who, having notified the Commissaire or Race Director, replaces the equipment listed above.